MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/work-order-recap.md

 :::image type="content" source="media/copilot-summary-configuration.png" alt-text="Screenshot of the summary configuration for the copilot-based summary control.":::

 > [!TIP]
-> To generate configured summaries, users read permission for the *msdyn_fieldservicesummaryconfiguration* table.
+> To generate configured summaries, users need read permission for the *msdyn_fieldservicesummaryconfiguration* table.
 [Update custom security roles](/power-platform/admin/security-roles-privileges#table-privileges) to avoid issues when generating a configured summary.

 ### Configure the summary